Memorial Day: Remembering and Helping

 Too often the day comes and goes before we have a chance to prepare.
 Most of us would like to acknowledge it in some way, and you know what, we should!
-Take a look at the following hubs to jump start your thinking and get your creative juices flowing:
+The following posts can be found on my home page.
+Use them to jump start your thinking and get your creative juices flowing:

 • Flag Day: Coast to Coast, a short but thoughtful look at the expanse of our nation.

 • Flag Day: What About It?
 Check out this information to help you start celebrating.